 RANGA & SOUTH ICELAND | Forces of Nature

-After breakfast, drive to Blafjoll mountain and set off on a vigorous hike to the dormant Thrihnukagigur volcano.
-After a safety briefing, descend with expert guides via an open-air elevator into a former magma chamber, discovering its jewel-like colorations.
-Back at the surface, continue to Hellisheidi Power Plant to tour one of the largest geothermal power plants in the world, this one harnessing energy from three volcanic systems.
-Enjoy dinner at your rustic 51-room hotel in the countryside.
-The next day, embark on a Super Jeep tour through Thórsmörk, a vast forested nature preserve webbed with glacial rivers — some of which you cross in the hands of skilled driver-guides.
-On the third day, drive the exotic, photogenic south shore, stopping to explore waterfalls, black sand beaches and glaciers.
+After breakfast, embark on a Super Jeep tour through Thórsmörk, a vast forested nature preserve webbed with glacial rivers — some of which you cross in the hands of skilled driver-guides.
+The next day, drive the exotic, photogenic south shore, stopping to explore waterfalls, black sand beaches and glaciers.
 Visit the family-run Thorvaldseyri Volcano Museum and the Skogar Folk Museum.

 Visit Thingvellir National Park, a UNESCO World Heritage Site where the Vikings established the world’s first democratic parliament.
 Continue to Friðheimar, a geothermally heated organic greenhouse, for a tour and freshly prepared lunch.
 Next, visit the regularly erupting Strokkur geyser and stunning Gullfoss, where milky green glacial water plummets down Iceland’s most famous waterfall.
 Dine tonight at your sustainable boutique hotel surrounded by Icelandic nature.